christianalfoni/reactx/docs/03_creating_state.md

 You explicitly set the new value when needed.
 And then you might say; "but this might go stale?".
 That is true, but is that a practical concern or a theoretical one?
 Also, `computed` recalculates as components consume the state, meaning the expensive computation happens during the rendering phase.
 You would rather want to have the freedom to run this expensive calculation when it makes sense.

-## Accessing parent state
+## Always pass parent state

-When nesting state you might need access to parent state.
+When nesting state you want to pass the parent state.
 This can be achieved by using a `getter`:

 ```ts
 import { reactive } from "bonsify";